 But seriously, if you like Slay the Spire and you like pirates you’ll like this.
 In a veritable sea of doppelgangers, Pirates Outlaws is the ‘land ho’ of genre clones.

 Though one could call Silent Abyss a reduced version of Slay Spire, it has some unique features worth discussing.
 Namely, that the game uses a dual-hero system, letting you play as two characters at the same time.
 This absolutely adds another layer of potential synergy when building your decks and strategies.

-Silent Abyss is also quite a bit easier than Slay the Spire mobile would ever be, which will certainly appeal to some.
+Silent Abyss is also quite a bit easier than Slay the Spire on mobile, which will certainly appeal to some.
 Apart from those differences, it’s a pretty much identical gameplay loop, so if your ravening hunger for more Spire-esque content is yet to be satiated, add this to your list.

 If you’re a big fan of Spire’s card battles and dungeon crawls, but are less fond of the deck building aspect, Card Quest will fit you like a glove.
 Each run requires an extreme degree of care and tact when using your character’s deck, since what makes Quest special, is that it doesn’t let you modify your cards on the fly.
 Instead, sets of cards are linked to the equipment you acquire, and your deck shuffles these groups together.